 In prior years we commented on the defined benefit (DB) plan's funded status and unfunded liability, particularly when the investment performance has been poor.
-Performance has been above average recently, thus prolonging the longevity of the DB plan's assets.
+Performance was well above average in fiscal years 2013 and 2012, thus prolonging the longevity of the DB plan's assets, after a rather negative performance in fiscal year 2011.